Rican7/retry/README.md

 ## Project Status

 This project is currently in "pre-release".
 While the code is heavily tested, the API may change.
-Vendor (commit or lock) this dependency if you plan on using it.
+Use a tagged version or vendor this dependency if you plan on using it.

 ## Examples